gwlucastrig/Tinfour/README.md

 angles and one very large angle).

-Currently, we are investigating the use of Ruppert's Algorithm as a refinement technique, though other refine techniques do exist (such as Chew's Second Delaunay Refinement Algorithm).
+Currently, we are investigating the use of Ruppert's Algorithm as a refinement technique, though other refinement techniques do exist (such as Chew's Second Delaunay Refinement Algorithm).

 For more detail about the Tinfour project development plans, see the [Tinfour Project Status and Roadmap](https://github.com/gwlucastrig/Tinfour/wiki/Tinfour-Project-Roadmap) page.